 5. Change in circumstances

 Your current mortgage was agreed using the information you provided at the time and this may have restricted the range of mortgage options available.
 If your income has increased or you have paid off some short-term debt then you may qualify for a mortgage with a lower interest rate or more flexible and advantageous terms.
 In this situation, it is worth checking your credit score with the major credit reference agencies: Experian, Equifax and TransUnion.
-Read out short guide to checking your credit score to find out how to do it and what it can show you.
+You can check your score for free with ClearScore* and MSM Credit Monitor*.